Mimicry-Protocol/TAMI/README.md

 ## List of Web3 Supporters in Favor of this Methodology

-The aim of this project is to acheive industry-wide adoption of a standardized and transparent methodology for appraising the value of an NFT collection.
-Please create a pull request on behalf of your organization if you'd like to be included in the list below.
+The aim of this project is to acheive industry-wide adoption of a standardized and transparent methodology for appraising the value of an NFT collection. **Please edit this README and create a pull request on behalf of your organization if you'd like to be included in the list below.**

 - [Mimicry Protocol](https://twitter.com/mimicryprotocol)